jkempf42/kube-volttron/cluster-config/README.md

 ### Installing a system service for the `wg0` interface

-Starting on `gateway-node`, we'll use `systemctl` to create a system service that creates and configures the Wireguard `wg0` interface when the node boots.
+Starting on `gateway-node`, we'll use `systemctl` to install a system service that creates and configures the Wireguard `wg0` interface when the node boots.
 To enable the system service, use: